Ryan Lavarnway: Team Israel; World Baseball Classic and Olympics

 Lavarnway played for Israel at the 2017 World Baseball Classic qualifier.
 Throughout the qualifier, Lavarnway was the starting catcher in all three games while also batting second in all games.
 In the opening game, Lavarnway went 3-for-4, while scoring a run and walking once, with his one out resulting in a double play.
 In the second game Lavarnway went hitless in three at bats, while walking once.
 In the third and final game, Lavarnway hit a two-run home run, as part of a 2-for-5 evening, scoring 2 runs and collecting 3 RBIs.

 Lavarnway was the starting catcher for Team Israel at the 2017 World Baseball Classic in the main tournament, in March 2017.
 After # 41-ranked Israel defeated # 3-ranked South Korea and # 4-ranked Taiwan, Lavarnay noted: "two generations ago, the way that this team was put together would have meant that we were being killed...It means a lot more than that we're here."
 Lavarnway was named Pool A MVP, after going 5-for-9 (.556/.692/.889) a home run, 3 RBIs, and 4 walks.
 Over the two rounds that the team played, Lavarnway batted 8-for-18 (.565) with two doubles, a home run, and 6 RBIs, while walking 5 times.
 Discussing the experience, he observed, "It changed how proud I am about being Jewish."

 In November 2019, Lavarnway obtained Israeli citizenship, hoping to play for Team Israel in baseball at the 2020 Summer Olympics in Tokyo.

 He played for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021, and his slugging percentage of .700 was 5th-highest at the Olympic Games.
 He batted .350/.350/.700 in 20 at bats with three runs, two home runs, and three RBIs.

-Lavarnway will play for Team Israel in the 2023 World Baseball Classic in Miami, Florida, in March 2023.
-He will play under manager Ian Kinsler, and alongside outfielder Joc Pederson and pitcher Dean Kremer, among others.
+Lavarnway played for Team Israel in the 2023 World Baseball Classic in Miami, Florida, in March 2023.
+He played under manager Ian Kinsler, and alongside All Star outfielder Joc Pederson and pitcher Dean Kremer, among others.

+Lavarnway played catcher for Team Israel in the 2023 European Baseball Championship in September 2023 in the Czech Republic.

+Post-playing career

+Starting in April 2023, Lavarnway has served as an On-Air Analyst covering the Colorado Rockies for AT&T SportsNet.

+On August 23 and August 24, 2023, Lavarnway played for the Rocky Mountain Vibes of the Pioneer League.
+His appearances came as a "marketing player", which under Pioneer League rules is allowed to play in no more than two games a month.

+Lavarnway is currently a roving catching instructor for the Chicago Cubs.